Background pattern

 When should emergency contraception be used?

-• no contraceptive method was used during the act of sex,
+• no contraceptive method was used during sexual intercourse,

-This medication contains a synthetic hormone called levonorgestrel.
-It prevents approximately 84% of unwanted pregnancies when taken within 72 hours after having unprotected sex.
-It does not always prevent pregnancy each time it is taken and is much more effective if taken as soon as possible after having unprotected sex.
-It is better to take it within the first 12 hours than to delay it until the third day.
+This medicine contains a synthetic hormone called levonorgestrel.
+It prevents about 84% of unwanted pregnancies when taken within 72 hours after unprotected sex.
+It will not always protect against pregnancy every time you take it, and it is more effective if taken as soon as possible after unprotected sex.
+It is best to take it within the first 12 hours, rather than delaying until the third day.

 • preventing the ovaries from releasing an egg,